Skip to main content

 Notes:

-• These functions all use a custom Redux context behind the scenes, hence the "selector" nomenclature.
+• These use a custom Redux context internally

-The following callback props provide the new "meta" parameter: getDefaultOperator, getDefaultValue, getInputType, getOperators, getRuleClassname, getValueEditorSeparator, getValueEditorType, getValues, and getValueSources.
+Affected callbacks: getDefaultOperator, getDefaultValue, getInputType, getOperators, getRuleClassname, getValueEditorSeparator, getValueEditorType, getValues, getValueSources

 Related additions:

-The new parseSpEL function converts SpEL expressions to React Query Builder query objects.
+New parseSpEL function converts SpEL expressions to query objects.

 Updated default labels